 Prospective Bond purchasers should note that the prior real estate experience of the Developers should not be construed as an indication that further development within the District will occur, or that construction of taxable improvements upon property within the District will occur, or that marketing or leasing of taxable improvements constructed upon property within the District will be successful.
-See "INVESTMENT CONSIDERATIONS-Dependence on Principal Taxpayers."

 Neither the Developers, nor any other property owner is responsible for, liable for, or has made any commitment for payment of the Bonds or other obligations of the District.
 Neither Developers, nor any other property owners have any legal commitment to the District or owners of the Bonds to continue development of land within the District and may sell or otherwise dispose of their property within the District, or any other assets, at any time.
-See "INVESTMENT CONSIDERATIONS-Developers/Property Owners Obligation to the District" and "-Dependence on Principal Taxpayers."
+See "INVESTMENT CONSIDERATIONS-Landowner Obligation to the District."